 When patching a security vulnerability or doing any fleet-wide operations, there are three main concepts we care about: designing infrastructure components to be immutable, having and following a well-defined operations process, and being aware of and mitigating employee fatigue or burnout.

-Heroku Redis and High Availability
+Heroku Key-Value Store and High Availability

 How does Heroku Patch a Security Vulnerability?